Law enforcement groups dispute GOP senator’s insinuation they were coerced to support Biden Justice Dept. nominee

 “There were no — there were no threats to cut off access or influence to the Department of Justice if those law enforcement organizations did not support your nomination?” he pressed.

 Officials representing nine of the country’s premier law enforcement professional organizations told The Washington Post this week they were not pressured into supporting Gupta’s nomination.
-Some added that they were taken aback by Cotton’s questioning, which implied they had caved in to threats.
+Some added that they were taken aback by Cotton’s questioning, which had implied they had caved in to threats.

 “I was kind of shocked by it,” said Jim Pasco, executive director of the Fraternal Order of Police.
 “If he really suspects that, then he doesn’t really know the law enforcement organizations as well as he thinks he does, and he certainly doesn’t know Vanita Gupta as well as I know her.”